 We arrived at the hotel around half 8 but we were both so tired that we did nothing apart from get to the hotel room and unpack a little.
 I was so tired that I just wanted to sleep after about 13 hours of travelling in total… I was very thankful for my bed!
 The view was gorgeous from the room and on the first night I spent a lot of time on the balcony watching the sunset and just chilling out.
 I was so happy to be there but equally just so tired that I don’t think I fully appreciated the gorgeous area until the next day.

 We got a lot of sleep and then we were up bright and early the next morning.
-This was our first full day so we were not going to waste any of it!
+This was our first full day in Tenerife so we were not going to waste any of it!
 In our hotel room we had a little kitchen in case we wanted to make something ourselves so we decided to walk to the local supermarket (about 15 minutes away) to pick up some snacks and breakfast food.
 I think it was a really good idea to go to the supermarket to pick up some food as it was cheaper (we are both students after all) and it was equally nice to be able to eat food on the balcony whenever we wanted.
 That being said I was very rarely in the kitchen because Emily was chief cook and I was chief cleaner!
 It was a really nice walk to the supermarket, and it meant we got to walk past some nice restaurants and bars… I really liked being able to get our bearings and see where everything in the local area was as I had never been before.